Stock events for Advance Auto Parts, Inc. (AAP)

 AAP’s Geographic footprint

-Advance Auto Parts operates across the United States, Canada, Puerto Rico, and the U.S. Virgin Islands.
-As of October 2025, the company had 4,297 stores primarily in the United States, with additional locations in Canada, Puerto Rico, and the U.S. Virgin Islands.
-It also serves approximately 814 to 1,138 independently owned Carquest branded stores across these locations, Mexico, and various Caribbean islands.
-The company's stores are typically found in smaller towns and more rural areas, with a strong presence in the Eastern U.S.
+As of October 4, 2025, Advance Auto Parts operated 4,297 stores primarily in the United States, with additional locations in Canada, Puerto Rico, and the U.S. Virgin Islands.
+The company also serves 814 independently owned Carquest branded stores in these regions, as well as in Mexico and various Caribbean islands.
+Advance Auto Parts stores are often found in smaller towns and more rural areas, with a significant presence in the Eastern U.S.

 AAP Corporate Image Assessment